-Dennis deLeon said the incident involving Moloney, who died last July, occurred Aug.
-8, 1989, when he was transported from his Brooklyn Medical Center agreed to pay home to a Manhattan physician's office.
+Dennis deLeon said the incident involving Moloney, who died last July, occurred-Aug.
+8, 1989, when he was transported from his Brooklyn cian's office.

-After the incident, Moloney refused to use the service and the doctor had to visit Moloney at home.
+After the incident.
+Moloney refused to use the service and the doctor had to visit Moloney at home.